|

 just came out.
 The cover is beautiful!
 Tippi signed copies of Between the Darkness and

 the Fire as well as Prom Night which I also signed.
 We even signed bookmarks for TAOR.
+It was a lot of fun.

 I spoke with a few editors and came away with some good information.